Oh it’s hard to be a Jew on Christmas. But a bit easier thanks to this Eggnog Fruitcake Challah!

 - Place the dough in a bowl greased with oil and cover.
 Let dough ferment in a warm place until it has doubled in size, about 2 hours.
 I put mine on top of an oven heated to 200 degrees.

 - When the dough is ready, divide into three equal sized balls.
 Stretch each one into a strand and braid.

 - Carefully place the challah on a parchment lined baking sheet, cover lightly with plastic wrap, and let it rise again for 45 minutes or so until it's light and fuffy looking (exact proofing timing for challah will depend on environmental conditions.)

-- Meanwhile, preheat oven to 350 degrees F. Wash with egg wash and sprinkle with raw sugar.
+- Meanwhile, preheat oven to 350 degrees F. Whisk the last egg yolk with 1/2 tablespoon water and generously brush over challah and sprinkle with raw sugar.
 Bake for 30-35 minutes, or until golden brown and with an internal temperature of 190 degrees F, rotating pans halfway through.
 If the challah start to brown too fast, cover with foil.